bowman2001/perplexdoc/content/doc/intro/markdown/index.md

 Markdown has become the favored markup language to structure text files.
 With good cause: The syntax is intuitive and there are a lot of possibilities to translate them into a visual layout format.
 {.p-first} <!--more-->

 Markdown files consist of plain text marked up with a small set of ASCII signs.
-We can read and work on them with any text editor.
+We can read and change them with any text editor.
 They usually end with the suffix {$.md}.

 {{< mnote up=5 >}}
 The suffixes {$.mdown} and {$.markdown} also indicate Markdown, but they are rarely used nowadays.